 2015 Condé ‘Raggio Brusa’ Sangiovese Predappio Riserva (Emilia-Romagna, $NA)

-With a name like “Burning Ray” (of the site’s sun exposure), I suppose you would be forgiven for picturing a more intensity, burlish, riper red, and you’d be mostly right.
+With a name like “Burning Ray” (of the site’s sun exposure), I suppose you would be forgiven for picturing a more intense, burlish, riper red, and you’d be mostly right.
 From rocky soils, this is definitely Condé’s more robust Sangiovese – smoky, dark, and full of riper (and in some cases, raisined) red fruit flavors.
 But… there are also dried rose petals and graphite, and while it’s undoubtedly intense, it’s also got lift, focus, and purity.
 It finishes with senses of perfume and fresh juiciness, and, dare we say it, hope in this producer’s winemaking youth.